Mutual of America Equity Index Fund

 The Fund seeks investment results that correspond to the investment performance of the S&P 500®Index.

 The Fund primarily invests in the 500 common stocks included in the S&P 500® Index to replicate, to the extent practicable, the weightings of such stocks in the Index.
-The components of the Index are market capitalization weighted, adjusted for free float.
-Under normal circumstances, at least 80% of the Fund’s total assets are invested in securities included in the S&P 500® Index, which at December 31, 2018, included companies with market capitalizations from $2.9 billion up to $780.1 billion.
+The components of the Index are market capitalization weighted, adjusted for free float, which is the value of shares readily available in the market as held by public investors.
+Under normal circumstances, at least 80% of the Fund’s total assets are invested in securities included in the S&P 500® Index, which at December 31, 2019, included companies with market capitalizations from $2.9 billion up to $1.3 trillion.
 The Fund is rebalanced at approximately the same time that the S&P 500® Index to which the Fund is benchmarked is rebalanced and reconstituted, which currently occurs on the third Friday of the last month of each quarter.
-The Fund may concentrate its investments in an industry or group of industries to the extent that the index being tracked is also so concentrated.
+The Fund will concentrate its investments in an industry or group of industries to the extent that the index being tracked is also so concentrated.

 The performance data shown represent past performance, which is not a guarantee of future results.
 Investment returns and unit values will fluctuate so that units, when redeemed, may be worth more or less than their original cost.
 Investment Fund total return performance currently may be lower or higher than the figures stated above.